Finding a School in Melbourne

 Private schools in Melbourne

 There are hundreds of private schools in Melbourne, a large number of which are Catholic schools which are partially state funded.
 These schools are by far the cheapest option when it comes to private schooling.
 Tuition fees at these school typically amount to around $3,000 AUD per year.

 For non-Catholics there are still a large number of independent schools to choose from – both faith-based and secular.

 Independent schools, like public schools, are frequently graded and compared using official statistics.
 Those which achieve the highest ratings often charge tuition fees of up to $25,000 AUD per year in addition to which there are often extra charges for enrolment, extracurricular activities and field trips.

 You can expect boarding costs roughly equivalent to tuition fees.

 International schools in Melbourne

 There are at least a dozen schools offering the International Baccalaureate in Melbourne.
-The most centrally located is probably the Sophia Mundi Steiner School, a co-ed, non-denominational school with two associated primaries and which charges tuition fees of between $15,000 AUD and $26,000 AUD per year.
+The most centrally located is probably the Sophia Mundi Steiner School, a co-ed, non-denominational school with two associated primaries and which charges tuition fees of between $15,000 AU and $26,000 AUD per year.